codastic/react-positioning-portal/README.md

 - `children: React.ReactNode`:

-  The PositioningPortal component takes the portals anchor element as children.
+  The PositioningPortal component takes the portal's anchor element as children.
 Its `width` is passed to the `portalContent` render prop argument `relatedWidth`.

 - `portalElement?: React.ReactElement`: (default: `<div />`)